Exposition Internationale du Surréalisme: Reconstructions

 From March to May 1995 the Ubu gallery in New York, which was founded just the year before, paid homage to the ground-breaking 1938 exhibition.
 Exhibits, photographs and Duchamp's installation from the main room were shown.

 The Wilhelm-Hack museum in Ludwigshafen presented another retrospective in the context of their exhibition with the title Gegen jede Vernunft.
 Surrealismus Paris-Prag im Jahr 2009/10 ("Against all reason.
 Surrealism Paris-Prague in 2009/10").
 Exhibited was a partial reproduction: the main room as decorated by Marcel Duchamp featured sacks of coal mounted on the ceiling, leaves on the floor, a brazier and a bed, as well as paintings on the wall.
 An audio track filled the room with the sounds of marching soldiers and hysterical laughter.
 Just as in 1938 the visitors were forced to explore the room with a flashlight.

 The Fondation Beyeler in Riehen near Basel showed the first comprehensive surrealist exhibition in Switzerland from October 2, 2011, until January 29, 2012.
 The visitors were guided through the exhibition, as in 1938, by imitation Parisian street signs with fictitious or real names.
 The title of the exhibition is Dalí, Magritte, Miró - Surrealismus in Paris ("Dalí, Magritte, Miró - Surrealism in Paris").

+Later surveys

+In 2021–2022, The Metropolitan Museum of Art and Tate Modern co-organized the international survey exhibition Surrealism Beyond Borders.
+In the exhibition catalogue, the editors situate the 1938 Exposition internationale du surréalisme within a retrospectively numbered series of eleven exhibitions organized by André Breton between 1935 and 1965, describe the 1938 Paris exhibition (together with the 1942 New York show) as a turning point toward immersive, environment-based exhibition-making, and argue that repeated Paris iterations helped produce blind spots in later narratives that the project seeks to address.
+In the catalogue foreword, Met director Max Hollein and Tate Modern director Frances Morris characterize the exhibition as remarkable and the broader project as groundbreaking.